ballerina-platform/ballerina-distribution/examples/http-send-different-status-codes/http_send_different_status_codes.md

 The subtypes of the `http:StatusCodeResponse` record represent different HTTP status code responses.
 Returning them from the resource function results in the relevant HTTP status code response.
 To send a non-entity body response, use the relevant constant value declared in the `http` module.
 These constant values can be directly returned from the resource method as long as the relevant return type is specified in the resource function signature.
-Use these when you want to send different status code responses with custom headers and payloads.
+Use these when you want to send different status code responses without body and headers.

 ::: code http_send_different_status_codes.bal :::